PelionIoT/node-iotivity/README.md

-node-OIC
+node-iotivity
 ========

-node.js bindings for OIC
+node.js library for the [iotivity.org](https://www.iotivity.org/about) specifications from the Open Interconnect Consortium.